Wernicke–Korsakoff Syndrome

 13. HIV/AIDS

-Advanced HIV infection can cause gastrointestinal issues and higher metabolic needs, leading to malabsorption and greater thiamine requirements that, if unmet, can precipitate WKS en.wikipedia.org.
+Advanced HIV can cause gastrointestinal issues and higher metabolic needs, leading to malabsorption and greater thiamine requirements that, if unmet, can precipitate WKS en.wikipedia.org.

 14. Gastrointestinal Malignancies